Enter the business world faster than ever

 - Faith Tull, Senior Vice President, Human Resources, Randstad Canada

-This format was designed to make our program accessible to those working full-time, or those who may not be able to complete the course within a specific timeframe.
+This format was designed to make our program accessible to those working full-time, or those who may not be able to complete the course on a full-time basis.

 - Courses may be completed according to your schedule; there is no “live” requirement.